- Connect PIN Pad to Network

 If using a Datacap TranCloud Server, the device ID is required, which is retrieved at the bottom of the unit (see About the Datacap TranCloud Server below for more information about the Server).

-Registration Steps in Touch Admin
+Registration Steps in the Core System

 - Enter the following: